-Estrogen also affects a multitude of other bodily systems, parts, and organs, including the urinary tract; heart and blood vessels; bones; brain; hair; mucous membranes; pelvic muscles; and the largest organ of the body, the skin.
-This is why an estrogen imbalance can have serious consequences on health and well-being, producing a range of unpleasant side effects and conditions.
+Estrogen also affects a multitude of other bodily systems and organs, including the urinary tract; heart and blood vessels; bones; brain; hair; mucous membranes; pelvic muscles; and the largest organ of the body, the skin.
+This is why an estrogen imbalance can have serious consequences on health and well-being, causing unpleasant side effects and conditions.

 Meaning of Estrogen

 The name estrogen is derived from the Greek word oistros, also known as oestrus or estrus, literally meaning “verve or inspiration.”
 It figuratively refers to sexual passion or desire.
 The suffix -gen means “producer of.”

 In ancient Greece, oestrus was a gadfly that stung animals and drove them to react, therefore inducing the association with passion for life, creativity, and inspiration.
 When translated to the female reproductive system, estrogens are related to pregnancy and childbirth.

 Types of Estrogen?

 There are two main types of estrogen hormones: steroidal and non-steroidal.